Míchel Salgado: Blackburn Rovers

-Aged nearly 34, Salgado moved to Blackburn Rovers of the Premier League on 19 August 2009, signing a two-year deal after impressing manager Sam Allardyce whilst on trial.
+Salgado moved to Blackburn Rovers of the Premier League on 19 August 2009, signing a two-year deal after impressing manager Sam Allardyce whilst on trial.
 He went on to say he was happy to be playing for his new club, intending to retire at Ewood Park.

 Salgado made his competitive debut on 12 September 2009, against Wolverhampton Wanderers as a late substitute (3–1 home win).
-On 27 October he scored his first goal for his new team, in a 5–2 victory over Peterborough United in the Football League Cup.
+On 27 October he scored his only goal for his new team, in a 5–2 victory over Peterborough United in the Football League Cup.

-On 27 January 2011, 35-year-old Salgado agreed to a contract extension.
+On 27 January 2011, the 35-year-old Salgado agreed to a contract extension.
 He was first choice in the first games of the 2011–12 season, until picking up an injury.

 Blackburn manager Steve Kean revealed in December 2011 that Salgado was being omitted from the squad as his contract stated that the player was entitled to a new deal if he played nine more matches in the campaign, the club not being able to afford fresh terms.

 Futsal and later years

 Aged 40, Salgado came out of retirement to join Kochi 5s in India's Premier Futsal as a marquee player.
 He later was part of the board of Heritage Sports Holdings, which owned the football clubs Gibraltar United F.C. and UD Los Barrios.

 Salgado came out of retirement again in April 2018, starting for Independiente F.C. in a 1–1 draw against C.D.
 Plaza Amador in the quarter-finals of the Panamanian Clausura tournament.
+He settled in Dubai, United Arab Emirates after retiring, and in 2020 helped to found Fursan Hispania FC, initially as an academy.

-On 5 February 2021, he was appointed director of football of Cypriot First Division side Pafos FC.
+On 5 February 2021, Salgado was appointed director of football of Cypriot First Division side Pafos FC.
+On two occasions, he acted as their caretaker manager.

 International career

 Salgado won the first of his 53 caps for Spain on 5 September 1998, in an infamous 3–2 loss in Cyprus for the UEFA Euro 2000 qualifiers.
-He was part of the nation's squads at Euro 2000 and the 2006 FIFA World Cup, starting in the former tournament and being backup in the latter to Real Madrid teammate Ramos.
+He was part of the nation's squads at Euro 2000 and the 2006 FIFA World Cup.

 Due to last-minute injuries, Salgado missed out on the 2002 World Cup and Euro 2004.
-He also represented the Galician autonomous team, which he later coached alongside Deportivo de La Coruña's Fran.
+He also represented the Galician autonomous side, which he later coached alongside Deportivo de La Coruña's Fran.

 On 4 September 2018, Salgado was named assistant manager to the Egyptian national team.
+In June 2024, following rumours that he would be taking over TFF First League club Sakaryaspor, he became head coach of the Saudi Arabia under-15 national team.

 Personal life

+Salgado married Malula Sanz, daughter of former Real Madrid president Lorenzo Sanz, on 5 July 2000.
+They have three children, daughter Malu (born 2003) and sons Miguel (2005) and Alán (2009).
+Malu is a singer, while her brothers are also footballers.

-Salgado is married to Malula Sanz, daughter of former Real Madrid president Lorenzo Sanz.
-He is an avid chess fan.
+Salgado is brother-in-law of former Real Madrid players Fernando Sanz and Paco Sanz, as well as of basketball player Lorenzo Sanz Jr. He is an avid chess fan.